albenoit/DeepLearningTools/README.md

 A quick presentation of the system is available [here](https://docs.google.com/presentation/d/1tFetD27PK9kt29rdwwZ6QKLYNDyJkHoCLT8GHweve_8/edit?usp=sharing), details are given below.

-Several ideas put together:
+** Main ideas put together: **

 * training a model with tf.estimator to manage training, validation and export in a easier way.
-* using moving averages to store parameters with values smoothed along the last training steps.
+* using moving averages to store parameters with values smoothed along the last training steps to get more stable and more accurate served models.
 * automatic storage of all the model outputs on the validation dataset in order to observe some data projections on the TensorBoard for embedding understanding.
-* early stopping to interrupt training if the considered metric (global loss) does not decrease over a long period
+* early stopping to interrupt training if the considered metric (global loss) does not decrease over a long period.
-* tensorflow-serving-api used to serve the model and dynamically load updated models sometimes also while training is still running.
+* make use of the tensorflow-serving-api used to serve the model and dynamically load updated models sometimes also while training is still running.
-* some tensorflow-serving client codes to reuse the trained model on single or streaming data.
+* a generic tensorflow-serving client codes to reuse the trained model on single sample or streamed data.
 * each experiment is stored in a specific folder for model versioning and comparison.
+* restart training after failure made easy.
+* reproducible experiments with random_seeds
+* *have a look at the examples folder to start from typical ML problem examples.*

+** Approach: **

+* a single script that manages all the train/val/export/serve process is provided to let you no more care about it.
+* you write the experiment settings file that focuses on the experiment but avoid the machinery.
+You then define the expected variables and functions (datasets, learning rates, loss, etc.).
+This is enough work but only focused on the experiment.
+* you write your model in a separate file following a basic function prototype.
+This will allow you to switch between models but still relying on the same experiment settings.
+* you run the experiment and regularly look at the Tensorboard to monitor indicators, weights distributions, model output embeddings, etc.
+* you finally run the model relying on the Tensorflow serving API.

 # Machine Setup (validated with tensorflow 1.12+)
 ## Main requirements: